nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 #### Introduction

-The `AddImportantDate` class is responsible for adding an Important Date to a patient in the address book.
+The `AddEvent` class is responsible for adding an Important Date to a patient in the address book.
 I

 #### Specifications

-* ImportantDates, as defined by the `ImportantDate` class, contain both the Name of the Event that falls on that date, as well as the Date of the Event and optionally, the Time Period for which the Event is happening.
+* Events, as defined by the `Event` class, contain both the Name of the Event that falls on that date, as well as the Date of the Event and optionally, the Time Period for which the Event is happening.

 * The addition of Important Dates is cumulative, and new Important Dates will be added to the existing set of Important Dates for the patient, preserving the previously assigned Important Dates.